-Other key configurations required for performance tuning of your application server include the <JBoss_Home>/server/<your_configuration>/deployers/jbossweb.deployer/ server.xml file that sets your HTTP requests pool.
+Other key configurations required for performance tuning of your Enterprise Application Platform include the JBoss\Home>/server/<your\configuration>/deployers/ jbossweb.deployer/server.xml file that sets your HTTP requests pool.

 JBoss Enterprise Application Platform 5 has a robust thread pooling, that should be sized appropriately.
-The server has a jboss-service.xml file in the <JBoss_Home>/server/ <your_configuration>/conf directory that defines the system thread pool.
+The server has a jboss-service.xml file in the <JBoss\Home>/server/</br> <pour\configuration>/conf directory that defines the system thread pool.
 There is a setting that defines the behavior if there isn't a thread available in the pool for execution.
 The default is to allow the calling thread to execute the task.
 You can monitor the queue depth of the system thread pool through the JMX Console, and determine from that if you need to make the pool larger.